-St. Andrew's Merit Scholarship Program offers two prestigious scholarships, the Malone Scholarship and Julia Chadwick Arches to Excellence, for academically exceptional students with financial need who are entering grades 7-12.
+St. Andrew's Merit Scholarship Program offers two prestigious scholarships, the Malone Scholarship and Julia Chadwick Arches to Excellence Scholarship, for academically exceptional students with financial need who are entering grades 7-12.

 The Malone Scholarship was created consistent with the aspirations of The Malone Family Foundation whose principal initial objective is to improve access to quality education.
 Future St. Andrew's students and applicants for admission are encouraged to apply.
 Nevertheless, current St. Andrew's students are not prohibited from applying for a Malone Scholarship.
 The Julia Chadwick Arches to Excellence Scholarship was created with similar criteria and a consistent application process as the Malone Scholarship; the Chadwick scholarships are also open to admission applicants and current students in rising grades 7-12.
 The application process for the Merit program is rigorous, and recipients shine both at St. Andrew's and in their pursuits after commencement.